WheteThunger/VehicleDeployedLocks/README.md

 ## Permissions

+### All locks

+- `vehicledeployedlocks.masterkey` -- Allows the player to open any lock managed by this plugin, useful for allowing admins access to locked vehicles.

 ### Code Locks

 - `vehicledeployedlocks.codelock.free` -- Allows the player to deploy code locks to vehicles without consuming locks or resources from their inventory.